 Children ages 2-17: $15

-Click here to learn more about their discounts for seniors, military, and college students and homeschool days.
+Click here to learn more about their discounts for seniors, military, college students, and homeschool days.

 If you arrive a little early, enjoy the small green space with walking paths and a drinking fountain next to the theatre.
 This was a great place to get the wiggles out and enjoy the beautiful weather before we went inside.